 5.1 Incorrect deployment location

-Redmine 13757: The deployment 8 location for CP02PMCO in Asset Management was more than 14 km away from the common platform deployment location.
-This was a result of a typo in the deployment sheet, and was resolved in Dec 2019.
+The Deployment 8 location for CP02PMCO in Asset Management was more than 14 km away from the common platform deployment location.
+This was a result of a typo in the deployment sheet.
+A Helpdesk ticket (13757) was submitted and the issue was resolved in Dec 2019.

 5.2 Missing calibration coefficients

-When originally downloaded for data review in June 2019 and March 2019, respectively, calibration values were missing for CP04OSSM-MFD35-02-PRESFC000 deployment 2 and CP04OSSM-SBD11-06-METBKA000 deployments 6 and 7.
+When originally downloaded for data review in June 2019 and March 2019, respectively, calibration values were missing for CP04OSSM-MFD35-02-PRESFC000 Deployment 2 and CP04OSSM-SBD11-06-METBKA000 Deployments 6 and 7.
 According to the provenance.json files downloaded with the data in April 2020, the PRESF calibration values are still missing and the METBK calibration coefficients have been added to the system.

 5.3 Fluorometers on profilers: consistent data quality issues